MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### Why don’t I see the cloud flow designer with Copilot in my Power Automate experience?

-- Check if the environment you’re using, is in the copilot available region in the table above in this doc.
+- Check if the environment you’re using is in the copilot available region in the table in the [Availability by region](#availability-by-region) section of this article.
 Your Microsoft Power Platform admin can help review and verify the region.
-- Ask your admin if they've requested Microsoft Support to disable the Copilot, if the region is supposed to enable copilot by default.
+- Ask your admin if they've requested Microsoft Support to disable the Copilot, if the region is supposed to enable Copilot by default.
-- Ask your admin if they've enabled copilot by toggling on 'Allow data movement for generative AI features' from PPAC. https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot
+- Ask your admin if they've enabled Copilot by toggling on **Allow data movement for generative AI features** from the Power Platform admin center.
+To learn more, go to [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot).

-### How do I enable copilot ?
+### How do I enable Copilot?

-Admins can enable copilot for an environment from PPAC by consenting to data movement.
-More details here: https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot
+Admins can enable Copilot for an environment from the Power Platform admin center by consenting to data movement.
+To learn more, go to [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot).

 ### How do I disable the cloud flows designer with Copilot?